athms/many-item-choice/README.md

 **1. The "gaze_corrected" columns:**

-Also note that the "gaze_corrected" columns in the summary data files indicate the fraction of remaining trial time, after an item was seen, that the item was looked at.
+The "gaze_corrected" columns in the summary data files (located in [data/summary_files/](data/summary_files/)) indicate the fraction of remaining trial time, after an item was seen, that the item was looked at.
 These values are needed for the independent evidence accumulation model (IAM).
+For further details, please look at the "Methods" section of our mansucript.

 **2. Running fit_models.py:**

-In order to compute [Figure](Figure-5-6_model-comparison.ipynb) 5, you need to first run [fit_models.py](fit_models.py). [fit_models.py](fit_models.py) fits all variants of the PSM, IAM, and GLAM for an individual subject in one set size condition.
+In order to compute [Figure](Figure-5-6_model-comparison.ipynb) 5, you need to first run [fit_models.py](fit_models.py).
+This script fits all variants of the PSM, IAM, and GLAM for an individual subject in one set size condition.
 You can specify the subject and set size condition when running fit_models.py as follows:

 ```bash
 python fit_models.py <subject> <set size>